 Something about Greenland that I’ve never experienced anywhere else in the world is the silence: the feeling that we were really the only ones there.
 It’s a sense of peacefulness that seeps into your whole body, and I absolutely love it.

-Changing into my bathing suit had to be quick, as the arctic air outside was biting at my skin.
+Changing into my swimming trunks had to be quick, as the arctic air outside was biting at my skin.
 It also made scampering into the pool that much more satisfying.

 We were in awe as we sat back and looked over the hill at giant icebergs floating by, with layers upon layers of rustic mountain edges in the background.